An 'extremely dangerous tornado' strikes Georgia as 20 million Southerners are at risk of treacherous weather Sunday

 One man was killed in Morgan County after he was trapped inside his mobile home, said Brandy Davis, director with Morgan County Emergency Management.

-And am EF-2 tornado touched down near Fayetteville, Tennessee, just north of the Tennessee-Alabama border.
+And an EF-2 tornado touched down near Fayetteville, Tennessee, just north of the Tennessee-Alabama border.
 Additional storm surveys will be conducted over the next few days.

 The-CNN-Wire